 In searching for the truth, I fell down a rabbit hole of corporate culture and communication policy.
 I learned that Google institutionalizes a way of limiting communication about certain concepts among its employees that makes even thinking about anti-competitive issues incredibly difficult.

-And when employees have trouble thinking about it, it starts to shape their reality.
+And when employees have trouble thinking about it, it shapes their reality.

-While this policy doesn’t have an official name, I labeled the practice Googlespeak™, like something out of George Orwell’s dystopian novel 1984, to which it bears a striking similarity.
+While this policy doesn’t have an official name, I labeled the practice Googlespeak™, like something out of George Orwell’s dystopian novel 1984, which bears a striking similarity.

 Google, the Search Engine for More Google